-Here is an example of a bad case to appeal:
+Here are examples of bad cases to appeal:

 • The law says you have to appeal in 30 days.
 You appeal in 40 days.
-The judge said you do not have a good reason for being late.
+The judge said you don't have a good reason for being late.

 District courts almost never change the decision if there is a dispute about facts.
 You may think that the county's witness lied, but if the judge believes the witness instead of you it is not a good case to appeal.
 It would only be good to appeal if you later got very strong proof of the matter that you didn't have at the time of the hearing.